ericstiles/beetle/README.md

 ```
 /search/sss?query=welder&sort=rel
 ```
-##How does the application filter results
+##How does the application filter results?
 The application uses to filtering approaches based on the attributes that need to be filter
 1. States and Cities to reduce the domains that are used to retrieve results
 2. Filtering on results once all have been retrieved from the requested domains